The Chronicles of Shadow — Sequel to the Corwin Cycle

 “The self cannot ever truly be mastered,” Coyote acknowledged, smiling, “and what a boring world if it could be.”

 “Then you are never bored, are you?”

 “You two,” I interjected, coughing politely, “need to make out.”

+Looks were directed toward me, but nothing got said.
 Something was happening behind us.

 Citizens of Chaos parted like grass before a strong wind.
 Through the gap thus created floated a platform with low rails woven of flowers, attended by a retinue of minotaurs.
 Alone upon this gliding stage was a woman robed in yellows and reds, her cloak green and literally flowing behind her as though levitated by the same force which upheld her drifting dais, robe and cloak casting bright flashes from gems, glass and gold.

 To one side of the space: Dara and her anti-sphinx entourage.
 To the other side: the mystery lady accompanied by her bull-men.

 Dara signaled her cat-birds, who at once hopped forward.